 Another more modern model for determining lead quality is CHAMP: Challenges, Authority, Money, and Priority.

 More agents prefer this model because it puts the customer's needs before financial ability.
-Each category also has its own set of qualifying questions, which can be read here.
 A key point to remember is that the lead's challenges and needs should take priority over any other questions.
 Once you address the problem, then you can work on a budget and buying process to guide your customer's decision.

 Determining the quality of a lead above all requires communication.
 Once a lead generates, wait no more than a few hours to follow up.
 Responding quickly shows them dedication, and they will be more likely to close with you.
 After connecting with them, assess their potential by asking lead-qualifying questions.